Your enquiry has been successfully sent

 Biography

-Dr Sam Nicol is a researcher at CSIRO Land and Water and is part of the Conservation Decisions Team.
+Dr Sam Nicol is a senior research scientist at CSIRO Environment and is part of the Conservation Decisions Team.

 Dr Nicol is an ecological modeller and decision scientist who specialises in decision techniques to help managers allocate limited natural resources over time to achieve environmental goals.
 He uses techniques from a broad range of disciplines to help decision-makers structure and understand decisions and provide scientifically robust and defensible recommendations at the appropriate level of complexity for application.
 Sam combines decision-making techniques from mathematics, economics and artificial intelligence with skills in small-group facilitation and ecological modelling to generate practical solutions for managers.
 His research can be used to logically formulate decisions, highlight trade-offs and prioritise actions.

-Dr Nicol has published more than 30 refereed journal papers, including articles in leading journals such as PNAS, Nature Communications, Journal of Applied Ecology, and Methods in Ecology and Evolution.
-Sam has led or been a key project officer with a number of significant research projects including:
+Dr Nicol has published more than 50 refereed journal papers, including articles in leading journals such as PNAS, Nature Communications, Journal of Applied Ecology, and Methods in Ecology and Evolution.

 Professional Areas